Elderly Driver Accident Statistics and Preventing Accidents

-Statistics show that, due to worsening eyesight and hearing and the slowing down of cognitive and motor skills, elderly drivers are the cause of thousands of car accidents each year, leading to injuries and fatalities to both themselves and other drivers.
-If you have been hurt in an accident with an elderly driver, contact a San Antonio car accident lawyer today to learn about your rights.
+Elderly driver accident statistics show that, due to worsening eyesight and hearing and the slowing down of cognitive and motor skills, elderly drivers are the cause of thousands of car accidents each year, leading to injuries and fatalities to both themselves and other drivers.
+If you have been hurt in an accident with an elderly driver, contact a car accident lawyer today to learn about your rights.

 According the Centers for Disease Control, in 2009 there were more than 33 million drivers over the age of 65 in the United States – a 23% increase from 10 years earlier.
 And while driving certainly is the right of every American, these elderly drivers’ slowed reaction times and declining faculties are often the cause of many accidents and crashes.

 Although many of these accidents lead to pain and strife for other drivers and passengers on the road, elderly drivers are the real victims when it comes to car crashes.
 Statistics show that accident-related injuries and fatalities are all too common with older adults.
 In 2008 the CDC reported that more than 5,000 older adults were killed in car crashes, and another 183,000 were injured.
 Broken down, these statistics equate to 15 fatalities and 500 injuries every day of the year.

 The rate of injuries and fatalities only increases as drivers age.
 The CDC notes that, per mile traveled, fatal crash rates increase drastically when a driver reaches 75 year old, and even more significantly at age 80.